JaydenCruz2004/CSC3130-ImplementingLists/README.md

 ## Deadline: Saturday, February 15, 2024, 9:59 PM

 ### Objective:
 The goal of this assignment is to implement and work with different types of List data structures in Java.
-You will be creating a `Song` class and implementing Array-based, Singly Linked, and Doubly Linked lists to store and manipulate data.
+By creating a `Song` class and implementing Array-based, Singly Linked, and Doubly Linked lists to store and manipulate data.
 Additionally, you will implement a version of each list that uses generics to handle any type of object.

 ---